 When it comes to recording music, there are countless techniques and approaches to make your tracks stand out.
 Here is some key vocabulary you should know:

-- Overdub: Adding a new track to a recording, typically after you’ve laid the initial tracks down
+3. Overdub: Adding a new track after the initial recording

 These terms will make it easier to understand and communicate your vision and create truly inspiring sounds.